Asian-Inspired Sirloin Steak Kabobs with Shishito Peppers | So Much Food

 Grilled Steak Kabobs

-This fusion of tender, juicy steak and vibrant shishito peppers is a match made in grilling heaven.
-Get ready to impress your family and friends with these simple, yet elevated, kabobs that will have them begging for seconds.
+The fusion of tender, juicy chunks of sirloin steak and vibrant shishito peppers is a match made in grilling heaven.
+Get ready to impress your family and friends with these simple yet elevated Sirloin Steak Kabobs that will have them begging for seconds.
 Trust me, this recipe is a game-changer, and you’ll want to stick around for all the tips and tricks I have in store for you.
 Let’s get grilling!

-As soon as June rolls around, I am always so excited to fire up the grill.
+As soon as June rolls around, I’m always so excited to fire up the grill.
 It’s one of my favorite ways to cook: grilling can take any protein and any vegetable to the next level with a smoky charred flavor.

-Now, onto these grilled steak kabobs with shishito peppers.
-There’s something undeniably magical about the combination of grilled steak and shishito peppers.
-Picture this: succulent pieces of perfectly marinated steak, skewered alongside those vibrant and slightly charred red onion and shishito peppers.
+These sirloin steak kabobs threaded with shishito peppers are my new favorite grilled dinner.
+Picture this: succulent pieces of perfectly marinated steak, skewered alongside vibrant and slightly charred red onion and shishito peppers.

-These kabobs are simply marinated in an Asian-inspired sauce with soy, mirin, honey, garlic, and ginger which gives the meat incredible flavor and keeps the steak pieces very tender.
-This recipe will soon become a staple in your summer line up!
+These kabobs are marinated in an Asian-inspired sauce made with soy sauce, mirin, honey, garlic, and ginger.
+It gives the meat incredible flavor and keeps the steak pieces very tender.
+This recipe will soon become a staple in your summer line up, promise!

 • Shishito peppers.
 Shishitos are a mild Japanese pepper that are readily available at most grocery stores through spring and summer.